 Have your date familiarize themselves with being a human guide

-While I didn’t use a blindness cane in high school, I had a habit of frequently running into walls, people, objects, and generally missing visual cues.
-Luckily, my prom date was my best friend who had gotten used to guiding me to all of my classes and alerting me to obstacles.
+While I didn’t use a blindness cane in high school, I had a habit of frequently running into things and generally missing visual cues.
+Luckily, my prom date had gotten used to guiding me to all of my classes and alerting me to obstacles.
 It never hurts to remind your date that you have trouble seeing and may need additional help navigating at prom.
-Check out my post on how to be a human guide here.

 Figure out the layout of the dance floor